CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/migrate-windows-servers-to-azure-hol.md

 - Task 5: Server migration

-## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools including Azure Migrate: Server Migration
+## Exercise 1: Migrating your apps and your data, leveraging Microsoft services and tools, including Azure Migrate: Server Migration

-In this Guided Lab, you will learn about Azure migration and how all pre-migration steps such as discovery, assessments, and right-sizing of on-premises resources are included for infrastructure, data, and applications.
+In this Guided Lab, you will learn about Azure migration and how all pre-migration steps, such as discovery, assessments, and right-sizing of on-premises resources, are included for infrastructure, data, and applications.
 Azure Migrate provides a simplified migration, modernization, and optimization service for Azure.

 ### Task 1: Create a Storage Account